 Supported in part by MCAF, Ruth is currently collecting environmental DNA (eDNA) from rivers throughout Madagascar to assess which habitats are still used by largetooth sawfish.
 She is also documenting the importance of sawfishes in traditional cultures around the world, and hopes to use this information to develop more effective educational and communication tools, to encourage behavior change amongst communities that regularly catch sawfishes.

-Sawfish, Elasmobranch, Mozambique, Engagement with Fishermen, Community Engagement, Data Analysis, Conservation Leadership, Social Media, Public Speaking, Conservation in Developing Countries, Advocacy, and Education.
+Sawfishes, Elasmobranchs, Mozambique, Engagement with fishers, Community Engagement, Data Analysis, Conservation Leadership, Science Communication, Public Speaking, Advocacy, Education, and Gender in Fisheries and Conservation.

 Downing, Nigel & Ruth H. Leeney.
 2018.
 Smalltooth sawfish (Pristis pectinata Latham, 1794) in the Casamance River, Senegal: A historical perspective.
 Aquatic Conservation: Marine and Freshwater Ecosystems.https://onlinelibrary.wiley.com/doi/full/10.1002/aqc.2951